CodeAndCake/AppsFromScratch/sessions/01/README.md

 ### GitHub

-All the course material is here:
+All the course material is on GitHub :octocat:
 [**github.com/CodeAndCake/AppsFromScratch**](https://github.com/CodeAndCake/AppsFromScratch)

 Including notes from each session, exercises, sample code, presentations and links to learn more!